 From a season-long odds perspective, the Eagles are +500 to win the NFC East, the longest shot in the division, at DraftKings PA Sportsbook.
 But Philadelphia has the advantage of playing in arguably the weakest division in the NFL where Dallas (+150) is the preseason favorite, assuming that quarterback Dak Prescott remains healthy as he returns from ankle surgery for an injury that ended his 2020 season.
 Still, for the Eagles, a mediocre 10-7 or even 9-8 season under the NFL’s new 17-game format could actually mean a playoff spot.

 The Steelers are in the process of remolding their team but the centerpiece remains the same: Quarterback Ben Roethlisberger, now in his 18th season.

 Pittsburgh has a tough opener on Sunday, traveling to Buffalo to face a Bills team that won the AFC East and reached the AFC Championship Game last season.
-The Steelers are a 6.5-point underdog on Sunday with Unibet Sportsbook.
+The Steelers are a 6.5-point underdog on Sunday with Unibet Sportsbook in PA.

 The Steelers’ season-long problem is that it’ll perhaps take 12 to 14 wins to finish first in the extremely tough division.
 But there’s a good chance that at least one AFC wild card will come from the North.